lastfm/lastfm-windows-desktop/DesktopScrobbler/ReadMe.txt

 =============================

 Windows Media Player Plugin (WindowsMediaScrobbleSource.cs): If you can avoid it, do NOT place breakpoints or step-through any of the COM interop code (COMInterfaces.cs, RemotedWindowsMediaPlayer.cs, RemoteHostInfo.cs).
 Due to the nature of this code, Visual Studio doesn't always recover well if you 'stand-still' for too long a period of time.
+The same applies with the WindowsMediaPlayerScrobblerSource.cs.

+If you take too long (literally a matter of seconds) stuck at a breakpoint, the COM interoperability will become broken and one of 2 things will happen:

+1) Visual Studio will stop responding, taking upwards of 3 minutes to come back to life.
+It will come bakc to life, at which point you should stop debugging (and restart if you need to).
+2) Windows Media Player will stop responding, and will never recover until you 'End Task' it.

 WindowsMediaPlayerScrobbleplugin
 --------------------------------